Tokyo Motor Show: Alternative propulsion

 Hybrid and electric vehicles dominated the 2007 Tokyo Motor Show.

 Concepts for new hybrids, plug-in hybrids, electric vehicles from Japan's leading automakers are now on display at the Tokyo Motor Show.
 As one example, Toyota Motor Corporation introduced its 1/X (pronounced "one-Xth") concept vehicle, a Prius-like sedan that tips the scales at a third of the weight of the Prius and obtains double the Prius' fuel economy.
 The vehicle cuts its weight by using carbon-fiber-reinforced plastic in its frame and boosts its fuel economy with a small plug-in hybrid powertrain that can be fueled with either gasoline or E85, a blend of 85% ethanol and 15% gasoline.
 Toyota's other plug-in hybrid concept, the Hi-CT, is a small, boxy, two-door vehicle aimed at young car buyers.
 In addition, Toyota's luxury brand, Lexus, introduced its next-generation hybrid sport utility vehicle, the LF-Xh, an all-wheel-drive vehicle powered by a V6 engine teamed up with a high-output electric motor.

 General Motors, Ford, Chrysler and Hyundai did not attend the show.

 Among the other automakers, Honda Motor Company, Ltd., unveiled the CR-Z, a "next-generation lightweight sports car" that features Honda's hybrid electric drivetrain, and the PUYO, another small, boxy vehicle, powered by a fuel cell.
 Honda will also unveil the one-wheeled scooter transport, the Honda U3-X.

 Mitsubishi Motors Corporation introduced a Beetle-like electric vehicle with in-wheel electric motors, called the i MiEV Sport, which even has a solar panel on its roof.
 Nissan unveiled the Pivo 2, a small electric vehicle with a lithium-ion battery pack and wheel motors.

 But Japanese automakers weren't the only ones unveiling clean car concepts in Tokyo.
 Audi arrived with its "Metroproject Quattro," a plug-in hybrid with a direct-injection, turbocharged, 150 hp gasoline engine mounted up front and a 30-kilowatt motor on its rear axle.
 The concept vehicle employs a lithium-ion battery pack that allows it to run on electric power only.

+There is also the Gran Turismo 5: Prologue simulator that can use by visitors, and there is a gradual unveiling of in-game versions of cars such as the Mitsubishi Lancer Evolution X, Nissan GT-R, and Subaru Impreza WRX STI.